collective/uwosh.pfg.d2c/uwosh/pfg/d2c/README.txt

 submits a form, a new content item is created with that data and located in the adapter.

+Upon save data adapter creation, user can choose to use any content type that has 'uwosh.pfg.d2c' configured as the 'product' in the FTI, to store the form submission.

+So besides the original FormSaveData2ContentEntry, its clone types can also be used to store form data - whether added to types tool via code, genericsetup profile or by manually copying the FormSaveData2ContentEntry FTI in portal_types tool (and then renaming it appropriately).

+The type names can be translated simply by adding them to plone.po in the language-specific locale/LC_MESSAGES subdirectory.

 Warning
 -------

-Don't forgot to enable the adapter after it is added to the form!
+Don't forget to enable the adapter after it is added to the form!

 Compatibility